 View Related Products by Product Action

-Keywords: Haloperidol hydrochloride, supplier, Antagonists, partly, D2-like, selective, High, affinity, ligands, σ1, sigma1, σ2, sigma2, antagonist, Dopamine, Non-Selective, Receptors, dopaminergic, Non-selective, Dopamine, Sigma1, Receptors, Non-selective, Dopamine, Tocris Bioscience
+Keywords: Haloperidol hydrochloride, Haloperidol hydrochloride supplier, Antagonists, partly, D2-like, selective, High, affinity, ligands, σ1, sigma1, σ2, sigma2, antagonist, Dopamine, Non-Selective, Receptors, dopaminergic, COVID-19, SARS-CoV-2, severe, acute, respiratory, syndrome, Non-selective, Sigma1, 0931, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Haloperidol hydrochloride include: